 That bring us to one of my favorite childhood dishes, sweet and sour stuffed cabbage rolls.
 Yes, I know, there are dozens of different interpretations of cabbage rolls.
 I’ve seen recipes with raisins in the sauce for sweetness or in the meat mixture and I’ve had some that were overly on the sweet side.
 Some people cook their their cabbage rolls on the stove top, or like I did, bake them.
 Either way you make them, I think we can all agree that there is nothing like comforting stuffed cabbage.

 I took a different approach than how my mom makes them.
-A few years ago we made them together and I was so excited to get the recipe from her, but alas, like the previous generation, no. one. measures. anything!!
+A few years ago we made them together along with her famous stuffed grape leaves recipe and I was so excited to get the recipe from her, but alas, like the previous generation, no. one. measures. anything!!
 It was a palmfull of this and a pinch of that.
 Then taste, add more sugar, “no too sweet”, add more acid..you get it.
 Plus, my mom swore by using “sour salt”.
 Have you heard of it?
 Because I couldn’t find anything called that and the closest thing I found online was citric acid.
 I didn’t want to buy a whole jar of citric acid, so instead I subbed lemon zest and juice, which I think gave it a gorgeous sour snap.

 Please share how you enjoy and make stuffed cabbage rolls.
 How did your mom or grandmother make it?